-Equities are volatile by nature.
-During the 10 years ending December 31, 2018, the S&P 500 lost 1% or more in about 1 out of every 10 trading days.1 Avoiding the down days would be a great strategy.
-Trouble is, it’s highly unlikely.
-No one ever has successfully and consistently predicted stock market returns.
-In fact, the strategy of jumping in and out of the market, known as market timing, is one of the main reasons the average equity investor underperformed the S&P 500 by 1.9 percentage points per year over the past 20 years.2 Investors trying to time the market typically sell after their investments have lost money, and buy only after stocks have recovered—selling low and buying high.
+No one has ever successfully and consistently predicted stock market returns.
+The strategy of jumping in and out of the market is known as market timing; investors who try to time the market typically sell after their investments have lost money, and buy only after stocks have recovered—selling low and buying high.

 An anchor strategy involves dividing your portfolio into 2 parts, a conservative anchor and more growth-oriented investments.
 The anchor portion of your portfolio uses investments that offer a fixed return, such as certificates of deposit (CDs) or single-premium deferred annuities (SPDAs).
 These assets have a set lifespan, and the amount you invest is designed to grow back with interest to your original principal.
 This portion of your portfolio acts as your anchor, while your remaining assets are invested in more volatile, growth-oriented securities such as stock mutual funds or ETFs.

 A true anchor strategy protects your entire starting principal.
 For example, say you have $100,000 in assets and a 5-year investment period in a tax-deferred account.
-You could invest $88,400 in a 5-year single premium deferred annuity yielding 2.50%—leaving you free to invest the remaining $11,600 for growth—because after five years that SPDA would be worth $100,016, just over your original principal.
-“The anchor strategy can remove the negative outcomes cautious investors fear,” Tom Ewanich, vice president and actuary at Fidelity Investments Life Insurance Company says.
-“Even if the markets fall, your anchor makes sure you at least have what you started out with."
+You could invest $82,200 in a 5-year SPDA yielding 4.0%—leaving you free to invest the remaining $17,800 for growth—because after 5 years that SPDA would be worth $100,000.1

-Keep in mind, however, that inflation can erode the purchasing power of your original investment over time and that this strategy generates taxes each year in a taxable account.
+Tip: Remember, inflation can erode the purchasing power of your original investment over time and this strategy generates taxes each year in a taxable account.

 Protected accumulation strategy

-The protected accumulation strategy takes advantage of principal protection features on variable annuities.
+Here's how it works: The protected accumulation strategy takes advantage of principal protection features on variable annuities.
 A guaranteed minimum accumulation benefit (GMAB) rider on an annuity is the most basic of these.
-Your assets are invested in a portfolio that typically has a larger equity position than the roughly 10% stake outlined in the anchor strategy above.
+Your assets are invested in a portfolio that typically has a larger equity position than the roughly 15% stake outlined in the anchor strategy above.
 For a fee, the GMAB rider guarantees that at the end of the annuity's investment period—typically 10 years—you'll have at least the same asset value you started with.2

 Another potential benefit is that most GMAB riders let you reset the level of principal protection each year if your investments have grown in value.
 If you do lock in a higher balance, the investment period resets and your balance is guaranteed for another 10 years.
 It is possible that your fee may increase if you elect this option and annuity features will vary by the issuing company.